 Before taking that flight out, make sure your phone is unlocked.
 If you got it from a network provider, there’s a good chance that it’s locked.
 Meaning, it can only work with a sim card from that particular network.

-So how does unlocking your phone help you save money on phone bills?
+So how does unlocking your phone help you save money on cell phone bills?

 AT&T usually lets you unlock your device once your contract is over.
 Before that, they let you unlock it temporarily for up to five times per year.